|Country Number (63?)||1989||THIRD WAVE|

 - Spearhead from Space: Paris is mentioned.

-- Doctor Who and the Silurians: The first foreign victim of the Silurian plague dies in France.
+- Doctor Who and the Silurians: The first foreign victim of the Silurian plague dies in Paris.

-- The Ambassadors of Death: Taltalian (Robert Cawdron) appears to be French - although his accent changes from scene to scene.
+- The Ambassadors of Death: Taltalian (played by French-born actor Robert Cawdron) appears to be French - although his accent changes from scene to scene.
 Mars Probe 7 was being tracked by monitors in Nancy.

 - Inferno: The Doctor once met the Queen's great grandfather in Paris.